midnightcodr/gen_pass/README.md

 	5%rhEsxs

 ## Known issue
-	Output is not exactly expected if the separator is on of the followings:
+	Output is not exactly expected if the separator is one of the followings:
 		'-', ' ', '\n'